CinemarketIO/motion-burner/README.md

 # Motion Burner Wallet

 Based on https://github.com/austintgriffith/burner-wallet.
-But based on LeapDAO's Plasma with NFT and distributed breeding support.
+But using LeapDAO's Plasma implementation with NFT and distributed breeding support.

 ## Installation